nazzimlahaji/go-api-boilerplate/readme.md

 ### ORM with GORM

-GORM is used as the Object-Relational Mapping (ORM) library in this template.
+GORM is used as the Object-Relational Mapping (ORM) library in this Go Boilerplate.
 It simplifies database interactions by allowing you to work with Go structs instead of raw SQL queries.
 GORM supports various databases and provides features like auto-migrations, associations, and more.

 ### CLI with Cobra